StacLabs/stac-validator/README.md

 - `--item-collection` - Validate item collection responses
 - `--pydantic` - Use Pydantic models for validation
 - `--schema-cache-size` - Configure schema cache size
+- `--batch-size` - Configure batch size for chunked processing (batch command only)
 - And more (see `stac-validator validate --help`)

 #### Batch Validation